Antolius/deployments-and-disasters/content/scenarios/event-handler-dev.md

 In the game you can perform any actions you want, but these are the ones you are good at.
 When performing these action you add `+2` to your dice rolls.

-* Checking application metrics and logs from `⚙️ Event Handler`.
+* **Checking application metrics and logs** from `⚙️ Event Handler`.
 These include logs from the service itself, as well as metrics from the VM where the app is ruining.
-* Service OPS, including restarts, deployments and configuration updates, such as tweaking logging levels, memory usage limits, etc.
+* **Making changes to `⚙️ Event Handler's` source code**.
-* Making changes to `⚙️ Event Handler's` source code.
+* Service OPS, including **restarts, deployments and configuration updates**, such as tweaking logging levels, memory usage limits, etc.
 * Checking metrics from and diagnosing issues with `📬️ Events Queue`.
-* Making manual updates to `📬️ Events Queue`, including peeking or outright dropping messages from the queue.
+* Making manual updates to `📬️ Events Queue`, including **peeking or dropping messages from the queue**.